Praqma/helmsman/docs/desired_state_specification.md

 - **description** : a release metadata for human readers.
 - **valuesFile**  : a valid path to custom Helm values.yaml file.
 File extension must be `yaml`.
 Cannot be used with valuesFiles together.
 Leaving it empty uses the default chart values.
 - **valuesFiles** : array of valid paths to custom Helm values.yaml file.
 File extension must be `yaml`.
 Cannot be used with valuesFile together.
 Leaving it empty uses the default chart values.
-> The values file(s) path is relative from the location of the (first) desired state file you pass in your Helmsman command.
+> The values file(s) path is resolved when the DSF yaml/toml file is loaded, relative to the path that the dsf was loaded from.
 - **secretsFile**  : a valid path to custom Helm secrets.yaml file.
 File extension must be `yaml`.
 Cannot be used with secretsFiles together.
 Leaving it empty uses the default chart secrets.
 - **secretsFiles** : array of valid paths to custom Helm secrets.yaml file.
 File extension must be `yaml`.
 Cannot be used with secretsFile together.
 Leaving it empty uses the default chart secrets.
-> The secrets file(s) path is relative from the location of the (first) desired state file you pass in your Helmsman command.
+> The secrets file(s) path is resolved when the DSF yaml/toml file is loaded, relative to the path that the dsf was loaded from.
 > To use the secrets files you must have the helm-secrets plugin
 - **purge**       : defines whether to use the Helm purge flag when deleting the release. (true/false)
 - **test**        : defines whether to run the chart tests whenever the release is installed.